nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Please take note that:

-* The command edits the person at the specified `PERSON_INDEX`, which refers to the index number shown in the [persons section](#persons-section)
+* The command edits the person at the specified `PERSON_INDEX`, which refers to the index shown in the [persons section](#persons-section)
 * `PERSON_INDEX` **must be a positive integer:** 1, 2, 3,...
 * Each field only updates if the flag for that field is specified.